scala-native/scala-native/docs/user/testing.rst

 ..       allows this file to reference the Single Point of Truth in
 ..       docs/config.py for the Scala Version.
 That is a big reduction
 ..       in the likelihood of version skew.
+..
+A user can "cut & paste" from the output but the SN Release Manager
+..       need not change this source.
+..
 ..       parsed-literal does not allow scala highlighting, so there is a
 ..       slight visual change in the output.
 Can you even detect it?